pBlueG/SA-MP-MySQL/README.md

 Q: *The plugin just fails to load on Windows, how can I fix this?*
 A: You have to install the Microsoft C++ redistributables ([2010 (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555), [2010 SP1 (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=8328) and [2012 (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=30679)).

+Q: *I get a ton of debug messages regarding connections even though I'm calling* `mysql_connect` *only once, why is that so?*
+A: That's because the plugin uses multiple direct database connections per connection handle.
+The number of direct connections (and thus the number of those log messages) is 2+pool_size.

 Compiling notes
 ---------------
 #### Windows